matthewscharles/instrument-maker/README.md

 I'm keen for this to use the JSON format to promote compatibility with other platforms.
 I use the PuRestJson external available for Pd, which works OK.
 Considering writing a parser with Vanilla objects, but really, is that going to end well?

 Update: yes, turns out that the `[text]` object is great for this!!
 Nested structures now working in read mode (still a bit hacky), haven't attempted to format and write a JSON file yet.
 The search function looks like it could be quite powerful.

+## Message format

+This is one of the hardest aspects of this project.
+Do we use a mixture of audio and control-rate objects, or try to go exclusively down one of these paths?

+My preference is to use as much audio as possible.
+Using tables helps this a lot.

+The main problem is that symbols are important to access (e.g. having the option to put in note names, chords, etc. the way they would usually be written in the outside world).
+In designing for the glorious audio-rate sensor inputs available via Bela, we sometimes have to do a bit of conversion across to control rate, in order to access things like arrays of symbols, or if restricted to audio, have a division on a touchscreen fader re-trigger a specific chord.
+My experience is that can cause problems - but I don't really understand mode switches yet, for example.

+I'm curious as to how other people have approached this situation..perhaps a question to put to the Bela team.

+*Note to self - maybe the mobile-compatible objects could briefly drop to a negative signal to signify "change"*

 ## Accessibility/misc documentation